 The NAIOP SFBA Government Affairs Committee (GAC) has put together the following update for our members to stay informed about California State and San Francisco Bay Area local legislation.
-The GAC Committee with support from the SF Chapter Board of Directors are excited to announce a partnership with New Deal Advisors.
-In addition to our Chapter's ongoing relationship with CBPA, that tracks legislation at the State level, New Deal Advisors will be teaming with us to monitor and report on local Bay Area policies that affect commercial real estate.
+In addition to our Chapter's ongoing relationship with CBPA, which tracks legislation at the State level, New Deal Advisers teams with us to monitor and report on local Bay Area policies that affect commercial real estate.

 Join NAIOP SFBA in taking action and oppose Prop I, the proposed increase to the San Francisco City real estate transfer tax on the November 2020 ballot.